jailop/ta-zig/README.md

 Therefore, this implementation avoids recomputing the indicator over all the input data every time it's updated.
 All parameters are defined at compile time.
 Finally, memory is only statically allocated.
-All these features make indicators highly CPU and memory efficient.
+All these features make indicator processing highly CPU and memory efficient.

 Example: